jbferet/prospect/paper/paper.md

 based on a limited set of light absorbing chemical constituents, and a unique leaf structure parameter to account for light scattering.
-We present `prospect`, an R package which includes the most recent versions of the model, complemented with multiple inversion routines to estimate leaf chemistry from LOP.
+We present `prospect`, an R package which includes the most recent versions of the model, complemented with multiple inversion routines to assess leaf chemistry from LOP.

 # Statement of need